ankitmaloo/ankitm.github.io/index.md

 Some questions I have thought about and would love perspectives about
 - Why do people have different individual personalities that go away as a collective?
 - How do people make decisions about life changes?
 Things are constant for a while and suddenly they change.
 - What would be a good successor to paper?
-That is what technology can preserve our learnings for the next 1000 years?
-No, memory that requires a software version to be readable is not the answer.
+That is: which technology can preserve our learnings for the next 1000 years?
+No, digital memory that requires a software version to be readable is not the answer.